hperaza/cpnet-server/README.md

 * Multiple requesters supported by starting several instances of the program.
 * Uses the RS232 protocol described in Appendix E of the CP/NET documentation.
 * Emulates either version 1.1 or 1.2 of CP/NET.
-* A working 1.1 and 1.2 SNIOS modules for the P112 CPU board are included.
+* Working 1.1 and 1.2 SNIOS modules for the P112 CPU board are included.

 More details [here](http://p112.sourceforge.net/index.php?cpnet).